x-lhan/kubernetes-formula/README.md

     1. evict all scheduled pods by using command `hyperkube kubectl taint node TARGET_NODE evict=true:NoExecute`
     2. remove the target etcd node from existing etcd cluster by running the following commands within an etcd container.
 For example the ip of the new master node is 192.168.51.7, then:

-      * locate member_id by matching ip with result of command `etcdctl member list`; then remove from kubernete main etcd cluster by command `etcdctl member delete TARGET_MEMBER_ID`
+      * locate member_id by matching ip with result of command `etcdctl member list`; then remove from kubernete main etcd cluster by command `etcdctl member remove TARGET_MEMBER_ID`
-      * locate member_id by matching ip with result of command `etcdctl --endpoints=http://127.0.0.1:4002 member list`; then remove from kubernete event etcd cluster by using `etcdctl --endpoints=http://127.0.0.1:4002 member delete TARGET_MEMBER_ID`
+      * locate member_id by matching ip with result of command `etcdctl --endpoints=http://127.0.0.1:4002 member list`; then remove from kubernete event etcd cluster by using `etcdctl --endpoints=http://127.0.0.1:4002 member remove TARGET_MEMBER_ID`

     3. remove node from kubernete cluster by using `hyperkube kubectl delete node TARGET_NODE` on a master node
     4. using salt-cloud/salt-key to delete the node from saltstack cluster
     5. run `salt 'ALL_NODE_*' saltutil.refresh_pillar` to update pillar data
-    6. run `salt 'TARGET_MASTER_NODE' state.sls kubernetes.running` to apply kubernetes state to update
-    7. make sure load-balancer(e.g. haproxy) is updated if configured
+    6. make sure load-balancer(e.g. haproxy) is updated if configured

 #### Pool node